EusthEnoptEron/node-svgchart/README.md

 ============
 node-svgchart aims to provide a general interface to generate charts on the server side without any need for an x-server or anything of the like.

+It's useful if you want to put dynamic charts on the frontend, yet play with them on the backend.
+E.g. to create reports, to let users with outdated browsers download it, etc.

 Requirements
 ============